stretchr/signature/README.md

 SignatureKey parameter generation:

-To generate a the signature for the request, the Signature package does the following:
+To generate a signature for the request, the Signature package does the following:

   * Create a copy of the request URL
   * Add `PrivateKeyKey` key parameter